statusbits/smartthings/Pollster.md

 **Version 1.3.
 Released 8/29/2015**
 * Added watchdog feature.
-Watchdog task runs every 15 minutes and checks to see that polling tasks are running.
+Watchdog task runs every 15 minutes and checks to see that the polling tasks are running.
 If watchdog detects that one of the polling tasks has stopped, it will send a notification message and attempt to restart Pollster.
 * The number of polling groups is reduced to three.
 The forth scheduling slot is reserved for the watchdog.
-* Fixed a bug in "Poll Now" feature.
+* Fixed a bug in the "Poll Now" feature.
 * Randomize seconds in the cron schedules.

 **Version 1.2.
 Released 2/8/2015**